Homage to Great Artists

 Gary Levinson is the senior principal associate concertmaster of the Dallas Symphony Orchestra and the artistic director of the Chamber Music Society of Fort Worth.

-Born in St. Petersburg, he began studying the violin at the age of 5 at the Leningrad Special Music School.
+Born in St. Petersburg, he began studying the violin at age 5 at the Leningrad Special Music School.
 He and his family immigrated to the United States in 1977, and he began winning top prizes at international competitions.
-Known for his Bel Canto playing style and adroit technique, Mr. Levinson made his New York Philharmonic solo debut in 1991, coinciding with the completion of his master’s degree at The Julliard School.

 Much sought-after as a chamber musician, he has collaborated with Yo-Yo Ma, Lynn Harrell, and Eugenia Zuckerman.
-He has recorded several CDs, including a bass and violin duo – performed with his father, renowned double bassist Eugene Levinson – written for and dedicated to the father-and-son team.
+He has recorded several CDs, including a bass and violin duo — performed with his father, renowned double bassist Eugene Levinson — written for and dedicated to the father and son team.

-Gary Levinson travels and performs year round all over the globe, including to summer music festivals.
+Gary Levinson travels and performs year round all over the globe, including summer music festivals.
 He also mentors young musicians through the CMSFW2 emerging artist program.

 Gary Levinson’s Website